calebstein1/simplang/README.md

 done
 ```

-Running this script will print "Welcome to Simplang!" and the first line and 9 on the second.
+Running this script will print "Welcome to Simplang!" on one line, followed by 9 on the next.

 All Simplang scripts need to begin with `SIMPLANG` on the first line and end with `done` on the last line.
 Simplang uses registers to store variables, and by default there are 8 registers available for each type.